INFORMSJoC/2021.0076/README.md

 This project contains four folders: `data`, `results`, `scr`, `scripts`.
 - `data`：include two datasets used in the paper and a toy dataset for debugging
 - `results`: include the experimental results
+- `scr`: include the source code
+- `scripts`: evaluate the security of machine learning models based on substitute models LR and SVM

 ## Replicating